Preparing for the RES exams?

 The objective of the RES Examination is to ensure that new entrants meet the following requirements before they practise as real estate salespersons.

-2. Able to apply knowledge required for estate agency services, in particular knowledge on the handling of sale and lease of residential, commercial and industrial properties and including but not limited to title searches, immigration checks and financial calculations.
+Knowledge and ability to apply principles of estate agency work, particularly in the handling of the sale and lease of residential, commercial, and industrial properties, including title searches, immigration checks, and financial calculations

-3. Understand and apply good ethics, relevant laws and regulations, and best practices in estate agency work so as to uphold the professional standing of real estate salespersons.
+Understanding and ability to apply ethical principles, relevant laws and regulations, and best practices in estate agency work

-4. Be knowledgeable about prevailing market information and government policies and regulations.
+Knowledge of current market information and government policies and regulations

 Watch this video to be a part of NAVIS - The Greatest Real Estate Team Ever!